 ROI of Workplace Celebrations

 While starting his supermarket sushi business, Philip Maung was inspired by the book “Good to Great” by Jim Collins and realized that not everything is about money.
 He found low and no-cost ways to throw employee celebrations like a game of kickball or an inexpensive birthday cake when the occasions warranted them.
 The best workplace celebrations allow management to spend time with employees and get to know them better.
 Celebrating the team, doesn’t need to be fancy or expensive.
-It’s an opportunity to publically show appreciation to staff and it pays off by re-energizing workers, and giving people the time to bond and become part of something bigger than themselves.
+It’s an opportunity to publicly show appreciation to staff and it pays off by re-energizing workers, and giving people the time to bond and become part of something bigger than themselves.
 It builds the fabric of your emotional culture and that’s not something that money can buy.

 Learn more about the benefits of celebrating employees by downloading our FREE Guide to Workplace Gratitude.
 Click the image below and start sharing your gratitude today!